JoseKilo/Rockabox.wsgi/README.md

 the cron, the command will look something like this:

     /bin/bash -c "source ~/.bash_profile && {{ command }} &>> {{ logfile }}

+Note: the `frequency` parameter is passed through to `minute`, so ensure you use the correct syntax e.g:

+    frequency: */5 # Runs every 5 minutes
+    frequency: 5 # Runs at 5 minutes past every hour

 Multiple wsgi apps in one play
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~